DataDog/hiring-engineers/answers.md

 2. my reads from the MySQL database, which I can trigger using a select query, and
 3. the sum of my_metric values, rolled into hourly buckets (a discrete roll-up, not a moving window rollup).

+The script used to generate this Timeboard can be found under `supporting-code\createDatadogDashboard.py`.

-##NOTE: for passing variables where required into the MONITORING script, I use the python `decouple` library - simply create a `.env` file with the variables needed (API keys, passwords, etc)
+**NOTE:** for passing variables where required into the monitoring  script, I use the python `decouple` library - simply create a `.env` file with the variables needed (API keys, passwords, etc)

 From this code, we get the Timeboard below:
 - https://p.datadoghq.com/sb/zihnin4jchh3f8ll-b67134136b85b549ceeaa18434445171"

 ![](datadogScreenshots/TimeboardSalesEngineerHiringExercise.png)

-Here's a view of the Timeboard for 5 minutes duration:
+Here's a view of the Timeboard for 5 minutes duration (not on the hour, so a datapoint for the my_metric doesn't show):

 ![](datadogScreenshots/Timeboard_5_minute.png)